Latest

 The Marianna is our formal event space on the main floor of the house, with a capacity of 30-250 people.
 It has 13 foot ceilings, stained glass windows, and original fireplaces, and is perfect for weddings (both ceremony and reception), breakout sessions, rehearsal dinners, and holiday parties.

-For all event spaces inquiries, please contact Katy at info@themarianna.com
+For all event spaces inquiries, please contact Eden at info@themarianna.com

 History